krigbaum/planner/README.md

 **"mwKEY":** *""* | The key issued to you by Merriam-Webster for use of their API.

-/home/pi/.config/lxsession/LXDE-pi/autostart:
+Edit **/home/pi/.config/lxsession/LXDE-pi/autostart**

 #@xscreensaver -no-splash # comment this line out to disable screensaver

 @xset s off

 @xset -dpms

 @xset s noblank
-# load chromium after boot and point to the localhost webserver in full screen mode

 @chromium-browser --incognito --kiosk file:///home/pi/planner/planner.html